 Congratulations to Jinny, Clement, Rance, and Kellie for receiving UROP undergraduate research awards!

-Nilou gave a talk at the American Crystallographic Association annual meeting on identifying membrane proteins for crystallization.
+Nilou was chosen to give a talk at the American Crystallographic Association annual meeting on identifying membrane proteins for crystallization.
 Ho gave talks on locating hydrogen atoms from X-ray crystallography maps and the role of crystallography in undergraduate research and education.

 Double congratulations to Samson for graduating with a bachelors degree and being accepted to the UHM Chemistry PhD program!